frawau/aiotuya/README.md

 aiotuya keeps a connection to the device, and send a heartbeat status request every timout secs (10 secs by default).
 This allows it to receive real time status messages upon changes in the device status (e.g. button pressed on a switch).
-The downside is that Tuya devices seem to only accept one such a connection, an so aiotuya has exclusive control of the device via LAN.
+The downside is that Tuya devices seem to only accept one such a connection, so aiotuya has exclusive control of the device via LAN.
 Fortunately, the devices stop broacasting their presence when they have a network connection, so other application should not be able to find them.
 I have not tried to see if the cloud API was still working in that case.